sd4483/Obsidian/Software Testing/Lecture 01 (Introduction).md

 	```

 ##### ==5.
 Validation==
-- So the requirement given to us which is 'Compute the square root of a non-negative number', we come up with a specification for that and we verified the specification.
-So we can say that we satisfied the requirement provided by the client.
+- So the requirement given to us which is 'Compute the square root of a non-negative number', we come up with a specification for that and we verified the specification. `So we can say that we satisfied the requirement provided by the client.`
+- But the client ,ogjht